 Method of Service and Translation requirements

 The Central Authority of the State addressed shall itself serve the document or shall arrange to have it served by an appropriate agency, either - a) by a method prescribed by its internal law for the service of documents in domestic actions upon persons who are within its territory, or b) by a particular method requested by the applicant, unless such a method is incompatible with the law of the State addressed.

-Subject to subparagraph (b) the document may be served by delivery to an addressee who accepts it voluntarily.
-If the document is to be served under the Central Authority, the document must be written in, or translated into, the official language or one of the official languages of Kazakhstan.
+Subject to subparagraph (b), the document may be served by delivery to an addressee who accepts it voluntarily.
+Suppose the document is to be served under the Central Authority.
+In that case, the document must be written in, or translated into, the official language or one of the official languages of Kazakhstan.

 The Hague Service Convention established a more simplified means for parties to effect service in other contracting states.
 Under the convention, each contracting state is required to designate a central authority to accept incoming requests for service.
 A judicial officer who is competent to serve process in the state of origin is permitted to send a request for service directly to the central authority of the state where service is to be made.
 Upon receiving the request, the central authority in the receiving state arranges for service in a manner permitted within the receiving state, typically through a local court.
 Once service is effected, the central authority sends a certificate of service to the judicial officer who made the request.